Quality Framework

 Responsibility

-• The Provost (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this framework.
+• The Deputy Vice-Chancellor, Global, Engagement and Quality (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this framework.

-• The Senior Manager, Quality Assurance Services (as the Document Owner) is responsible for maintaining the content of this framework as delegated by the Approval Authority.
+• The Dean, Quality and Accreditation (as the Document Owner) is responsible for maintaining the content of this framework as delegated by the Approval Authority.

 Promulgation